kknapp3/694GroupProject/docs/index.md

 #### 8 Drug Cost and Payment Received Relationship

-So the final question is that: what is the impact of the these payments?
-We combined the Open Payment dataset in 2019 with the drug cost dataset in 2019 together and then made the following scatter plot.
-The result shows that we are expected to see a higher drug cost if the current state has a higher amount of payment received.
+So the final question we pose: what is the impact of the these payments?
+To answer this, we combined the Open Payment dataset in 2019 together with the drug cost dataset in 2019 to produce the following scatter plot.
+The results show that we see higher drug costs in states with higher total amounts of payments received.

 {% capture includeGuts %}
 {% include fig8.html %}